How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 • reduce friction

-• and integrate AI in a way that feels natural to the user
+• integrate AI in ways that feel natural to users

-AI should not increase complexity faster than value.
+AI should never increase complexity faster than it creates value.

-If it does, it becomes a burden instead of an advantage.
+If it does, it eventually becomes a burden instead of an advantage.

 Author